gabriel3312cl/cypress-mastery-realworld-app/test-charters/authentication.md

 - when password length < 4

 ## Sign in
-should redirect to the home page after login
+should be able to login and logout

-should remember a user for 30 days after login

 should display login errors:
 - when email is empty